leozvx/encurtador-tinyurl/README.md

 ## Setup

+First you need to download the .zip in: (https://github.com/leozvx/encurtador-tinyurl/tree/download)

 ` nodeRange node16 & node18 `

-Open the project and install the dependencies:
+Open the `app.js` in vscode and install the dependencies:

 ```sh